 The PCI compliance standards relate to the security of user data and transactional information.
+Customers who require their application to be PCI compliant, or would like to take advantage of its additional security features, can choose to create a PCI compliant Cassandra Cluster.
 You can read more about PCI and our support for it here.

 Creating a cluster

 You can continue with the Console Interface to provision a PCI compliant cluster or alternatively you can use the Instaclustr Provisioning API.

 Navigate to the Create Cluster wizard and create a cluster according to your requirements but be sure to enable the PCI Compliance Mode checkbox under Enterprise features.
 You can refer to our support article on Creating a Cassandra Cluster and Creating a Kafka Cluster for more information.

 Currently, PCI compliance mode is only available for Apache Cassandra, Apache Kafka, or Open Distro for Elasticsearch as the base application and Amazon Web Services as the infrastructure provider.